Grants and Funding

 U. S. Department of Justice’s Community Oriented Policing program (The COPS Office) distributes funding through a wide range of programs, both as grants and cooperative agreements.
 “The COPS Office is committed to supporting safe schools where students can learn and teachers can educate by providing a variety of resources, including grant funds …To help our schools continue to be safe so that children can learn and develop, the community policing philosophy engages law enforcement, school administrators, parents, and students in a problem-solving partnership.
 The central mission of this partnership is student success.
 When students succeed, the entire community succeeds: students who experience achievement and make positive contributions within their schools become productive citizens in the larger community.” … (U.S. Department of Justice COPS)

-The Center for Health and Health Care in Schools publishes various active grant alerts several times a week and as nonpartisan resource center at The George Washington University School of Public Health and Health Services it builds on a 20-year commitment to achieve better health outcomes for children and adolescents through school-connected health programs and services … (The Center for Health and Health Care in Schools)
+The Center for Health and Health Care in Schools publishes various active grant alerts several times a week and as a nonpartisan resource center at The George Washington University School of Public Health and Health Services it builds on a 20-year commitment to achieve better health outcomes for children and adolescents through school-connected health programs and services … (The Center for Health and Health Care in Schools)

-Grants Finder Tool Helps members of the K-12 school community more easily find, apply for, and ultimately receive school safety related Federal funding.
+Grants Finder Tool Helps members of the K-12 school community more easily find, apply for, and ultimately receive school safety-related Federal funding.
 (SchoolSafety.gov)